Employer end of year return (P35)

 If no refund was claimed when filing your return, use MyEnquiries to submit your claim, as follows:

 - go to the ‘Add a new enquiry’ page

 - under ‘My enquiry relates to’, select ‘Employers’ PAYE’

-Alternatively, a refund can be claimed by writing to the P35 Amendments section, Collector General's Division.
+Alternatively, a refund can be claimed by writing to the Employer Overpayments & P35 Amendments area.